-- A. The county department shall establish procedures for reviewing arrearage amounts that are to be reported to a consumer credit reporting agency or have been certified for the administrative offset program, administrative lien and levy, tax offset, lottery intercept, workers' compensation attachment, state vendor offset program, gambling intercept, or license suspension. - B. Upon written request for an administrative review, within the time frame specified on the advance notice for reporting arrears to a consumer credit reporting agency, the pre offset notice for tax purposes, the notice of intercept of lottery winnings, the Administrative Lien and Attachment for workers' compensation benefits, the notice for license suspension, the notice for administrative lien and levy, the notice for state vendor offset program, the notice of intercept of gambling winnings, or the notice for federal administrative offset program, the county Child Support Enforcement Unit shall: - 1.
+- A. The county department shall establish procedures for reviewing arrearage amounts that are to be reported to a consumer credit reporting agency or have been certified for the administrative offset program, administrative lien and levy, tax offset, lottery intercept, workers' compensation attachment, state vendor offset program, gambling intercept, license suspension, or administrative lien and attachment of insurance claim payments, awards, and settlements. - B. Upon written request for an administrative review, within the time frame specified on the advance notice for reporting arrears to a consumer credit reporting agency, the pre offset notice for tax purposes, the notice of intercept of lottery winnings, the Administrative Lien and Attachment for workers' compensation benefits, the notice for license suspension, the notice of administrative lien and levy, the notice for state vendor offset program, the notice of intercept of gambling winnings, the notice for federal administrative offset program, or the notice of administrative lien and attachment of insurance claim payments, awards, and settlements, the county Child Support Services Unit shall: - 1.
 Schedule and advise the obligor, and the obligee in a non public assistance case, of the date, time and place of the review and initiate administrative review information on the administrative review tracking system screen in the automated child support system. - 2.
-Request from the obligor copies of any modifications of the support order. - Request from the obligor records of payments made by the obligor.
+Request from the obligor copies of any modifications of the support order. - 3.
+Request from the obligor records of payments made by the obligor. - 4.
+Advise the obligor this review is a review of the records only and not a judicial determination. - Request proof from the obligor if he/she has contested being the obligor. - 6.
+Advise the obligor that a decision will be rendered within thirty (30) days of the request for a review. - C. The county department shall notify the obligor that an administrative review will only be held if the request for an administrative review concerns an issue of mistaken identity of the obligor or the amount of arrearages specified on the advance notice for reporting to a consumer credit reporting agency, the pre-offset notice for tax offset, the notice for lottery intercept, administrative lien and attachment for workers' compensation benefits, the notice of license suspension, the notice for federal administrative offset program, the notice for state vendor offset program, the notice of intercept of gambling winnings, the notice for administrative lien and levy, or the notice of administrative lien and attachment of insurance claim payments, awards, and settlements. - D. On the date established, the county department shall review the child support case record and the documents submitted by the obligor and determine the arrears. - E. Within ten (10) calendar days of the decision rendered, the county department shall update the automated child support system, take any additional action appropriate to reflect the decision, notify the obligor, and the obligee in a non-public assistance case, of the decision rendered.
+The written decision shall include the timeframes reviewed, balance due for that timeframe, court orders reviewed including the child support terms of those orders, payment records reviewed, and amounts credited based on those records.

-- 4. Advise the obligor this review is a review of the records only and not a judicial determination. - 5.
-Request proof from the obligor if he/she has contested being the obligor. - 6.
-Advise the obligor that a decision will be rendered within thirty (30) days of the request for a review. - C. The county department shall notify the obligor that an administrative review will only be held if the request for an administrative review concerns an issue of mistaken identity of the obligor or the amount of arrearages specified on the advance notice for reporting to a consumer credit reporting agency, the pre-offset notice for tax offset, the notice for lottery intercept, administrative lien and attachment for workers' compensation benefits, the notice of license suspension, the notice for federal administrative offset program, the notice for state vendor offset program, the notice of intercept of gambling winnings, or the notice for administrative lien and levy. - D. On the date established, the county department shall review the child support case record and the documents submitted by the obligor and determine the arrears. - E. Within ten (10) calendar days of the decision rendered, the county department shall update the automated child support system, take any additional action appropriate to reflect the decision, notify the obligor, and the obligee in a non-public assistance case, of the decision rendered.
-The written decision shall include the timeframes reviewed, balance due for that timeframe, court orders reviewed including the child support terms of those orders, payment records reviewed, and amounts credited based on those records. - F. The county department shall notify the obligor of his/her right to request a further review by the State Department.
+F. The county department shall notify the obligor of his/her right to request a further review by the State Department.
 The obligor must be advised that the request must be made in writing and be received by the state office within thirty (30) calendar days of the mailing of the county decision to the obligor.